HongxinXiang/IEM/README.md

+**Note:** The multi-view 3D images used in the pre-training stage are in RGB format, and the multi-view 3D images used in the distillation stage are in GBR format.
+Since there is data augmentation of grayscale images in the pre-training stage, we do not distinguish between RGB and BGR in distillation stage.
+If you want to convert the GBR format to RBG format for downstream tasks, please convert the format yourself: [BGR2RGB](https://note.nkmk.me/en/python-opencv-bgr-rgb-cvtcolor/).

-**Tips:** Although the paper has provided detailed experimental descriptions, in order to accelerate your reproduction, please focus on the following points and parameters:
+🌟**Tips:** Although the paper has provided detailed experimental descriptions, in order to accelerate your reproduction, please focus on the following points and parameters:

 1. Use `--gnn_type` and `--pretrain_gnn_path` to specify different GNN methods and corresponding initialization pre-training weights;